sid-verma/Coursera-Data-Science-Getting-and-Cleaning-Data/CodeBook.md

 This CodeBook explains the working of the R Script, `run_analysis.R` in detail- The R script, `run_analysis.R`, does the following:

-1. Load the activity and feature info.
+1. Merges the training and the test sets to create one data set.
-2. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation.
-3. Loads the activity and subject data for each dataset, and merges those columns with the dataset
-4. Merges the two datasets
-5.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
+3. Uses descriptive activity names to name the activities in the data set
+4. Appropriately labels the data set with descriptive variable names.
-6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Identifiers